-At retirement, you may be able to use some of your pension savings to buy a pension from the Plan or an insurance company.
-You may also take up to 25% of your pension savings as tax-free cash.
+At retirement, you may use your DC pension savings to buy a pension from the GW Senior Pension Plan or an insurance company.

 The Money Purchase Annual Allowance, which limits the amount of DC pension savings you can make each year before incurring a tax charge, will not apply if you do this.